pirosgyb2/RickAndMorty/README.md

 # Rick and Morty App

-A simple Flutter app to get data from Rick and Morty API.
+A Flutter app to show data from Rick and Morty API.